 Math topics in this learning group vary widely, but usually includes fluency in operations, decimals, fractions, and ratio & proportions.

 Students in this learning group are moving beyond the simple act of exploring science and history topics.
 Investigators dig deeper into topics they can relate to and find ways to make connections.

-We integrate these subjects into meaningful classes, where teachers guide students through thoughtful discussions, help them investigate deeper, and connect important science and history to their lives.
+We integrate these topics into afternoon "Expedition Learning", where teachers guide students through thoughtful discussions, help them investigate deeper, and connect important science and history to their lives.